Octobriana: Comics

 The Adventures of Luther Arkwright by Bryan Talbot.
 Octobriana featured in 'The Firefrost Principle', issue 3 of the Valkyrie Press series, as well as on the cover.
 Talbot was said to have included Octobriana after first reading about her in a Daily Telegraph article in 1971, publicising the release of the Octobriana and the Russian Underground book in the UK.

-Cherry's Jubilee #2, an erotic comic by Larry Welz published by Tundra Publishing in 1992 and also starring Cherry Poptart.
-This included a two-page text recapping Sadecky's book.
+Cherry's Jubilee #2, an erotic comic by Larry Welz published by Tundra Publishing in 1992, starring Cherry Poptart.
+Cherry and her friend Ellie Dee meet, befriend, and get into an orgy with Octobriana.
+The comic included a two-page text recapping Sadecky's book.

 Octobriana ja helvetin X piiri (Octobriana and the Tenth Circle of Hell) by creators Reima Makinen, Petri Tolppanen and Timo Niemi, published in Finland during 1997.

 The Octobriana limited series from Revolution Comics is the first time Octobriana appeared in a solo comic book series, which ran for six issues (an issue 0 preceded the main 5 issue series) and was published in the UK and USA between 1996 and 1997.
 It featured two strips, one written by Stu Taylor and illustrated by Blake O'Farrell with Octobriana and members of the PPP (including Petr Sadecky) set in a 1960s Soviet Union.
 The second strip - Return of Octobriana - was written by John A. Short and featured a different artist for each of its five chapters, and was set in a contemporary 1990s Russia.

 Octobriana Filling in the Blanks - mini-series from Artful Salamander in 1997/8 2 issue comic series written by Stu Taylor and illustrated by Dave Roberts and Mark Woolley.

 "I Fell In Love With A Russian Devil-Woman" - short story in Romantic Tails anthology issue 1 from Head Press in July 1998.
 Written by Stu Taylor and illustrated by Dave Roberts and Mark Woolley.

 Nikolai Dante: "The Octobriana Seduction", written by Robbie Morrison, drawn by Andy Clarke and published in 2000 AD in 1998.

 Armageddon Patrol: The Shot - one-shot from Alchemy Texts in 1998 by John A. Short.
 Octobriana clashes with the Armageddon Patrol's Maiden America during the Vietnam War.